lihikaspi/Profile-Pro/README.md

 **File paths to change:** <br>
-Input - cell 2: path to the profile scores parquet saved in the "profiles_score_calculation" notebook.  <br> Output - cell **TBD**: path to the the parquet file containing the features vectors
+Input - cell 2: path to the profile scores parquet saved in the "profiles_score_calculation" notebook.  <br> Output - cell 8: path to the the parquet file containing the features vectors

 ## "about" Section Optimization
 IDK